claireaustin/Hackathon_CanDev2018-10-20/README.md

 * OHI [background][link_OHIbackground].

 ### Tasks
-1. Build a tool to assess the modified OHI data against **Module 2b (data format/structure)** from the Big data readiness checklists.
+1. Build a tool to assess the modified OHI data against **Module 2b (data format/structure)** from the data checklists.
-2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset(s) is/are reuseable or not.
+2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset is reuseable or not.
 3. Produce an R markdown report containing at least:
     * Overview and summary of the assessment results.
     * Detailed assessment results.
    #### Optional (*in addition* to the above):
-4. Add one or more modules from the Big data readiness checklists to your tool (in addition to module 2b).
+4. Add one or more modules (or partial modules) to your tool from the data checklists (in addition to module 2b).
-5. Process any other publicly available dataset of your choosing.
-If you do this, you must process these data against module 2b and against any of the optional modules that you selected in Step 4.
+5. Process any other publicly available dataset(s) of your choosing (in addition to OHI data).
+If you do this, you must process these data first against module 2b, then against one or more of the optional modules that you selected in Step 4.

 ### Deliverables
 1. A PowerPoint presentation demonstrating implementation of the tool(s) developed.